defenseunicorns/eks-gitops-crossplane-flux/flux.md

 #
 # In order to authenticate with the external provider API such as AWS, the Crossplane AWS provider controller need to have access to credentials.
 # An AWS user with Administrative privileges is needed to enable Crossplane to create the required resources
-# We wil have to first create a configuration file, secrets.conf, with credeantials of an AWS account in the following format.
+# We will have to first create a configuration file, secrets.conf, with credeantials of an AWS account in the following format.
 #
 # [default]
 # aws_access_key_id = XXXXXXXXXXXXXXXXXXXXXXX